shaundomingo/blog/source/_posts/Towards-Cloud-Native.md

 ## DevOps and SRE

 But building repeatable, maintainable environments was hard.
 The toughest challenge?
 The federation of dev and ops knowledge.
 Pushing development teams to think beyond one-off batch scripts, deploying directly from their IDE, and app and infra security.
-The SRE movement transitioned developers to a world of ports, session affinity, and utilisation impacts on infrastructure knowing they'd be accountable for it in production.
+The SRE movement transitioned developers to a world of ports, consideration of stateful and stateless architectures, and utilisation impacts on infrastructure knowing they'd be accountable for it in production.
 Architecting cloud-native applications for scale remains a mystery to most developers today.

 ## Serverless